Stroke

 Current projects

-Mechanisms of BBB dysfunction and repair after ischemic stroke.
+Mechanisms of blood-brain barrier dysfunction and restoration in ischemic stroke

 Dysregulated BBB permeability is a key feature of the pathology of ischemic stroke.
 We have previously shown that BBB disruption occurs in two distinct waves: an early phase driven by an increase in transcytosis (transcellular permeability), and a later phase due to endothelial junctions dismantling (paracellular permeability).
 While we can successful prevent the first wave by inhibiting transcellular transport in the animal model (Caveolin-1 knock-out), we are still investigating the molecular mechanisms that regulate paracellular permeability with the ultimate goal to rescue the second wave of BBB dysruption.
 In particular, we are focusing and the role of Rab7, a small GTPase involved in the endocytic pathway by potentially directing endothelial junctional proteins to lysosomal degradation after stroke.